Kalmat/TidyDesk/README.md

 #### IMPORTANT

-Move, and especially, resize behaviors strongly depend on every application rules.
+Move and, especially, resize behaviors strongly depend on every application rules.
 So, it's possible some windows/applications don't perfectly adjust to the desired position and size, or even do not react at all.